Business blog – Workforce Wellbeing: a vital ingredient for business success

 Surrey Multiply providers had previously come together for the first time at a network meeting in September where they were able to begin to build working relationships.
 At the December meeting providers shared and discussed the results of those professional partnerships.
 Many providers have been able to refer learners between themselves, and to join together to deliver some Multiply projects.

 The meeting’s attendees all agreed to meet again before the program ends in March 2026, to discuss ways to preserve and amplify the Multiply legacy.
-Eveyone agreed this was vitally important in order to ensure the program’s impact has long-lasting positive effects amongst those Surrey communities most in need of numeracy support.
+Everyone agreed this was vitally important in order to ensure the program’s impact has long-lasting positive effects amongst those Surrey communities most in need of numeracy support.

 For more information about the Multiply program